The Prayas India Announces New Batch

 What is SEBI Exam?

-SEBI Exam refers to the Securities and Exchange Board of India Exam, which is conducted by the Securities and Exchange Board of India (SEBI).
-SEBI is the regulator for the securities market in India and conducts this exam to recruit candidates for various positions in SEBI.
+The SEBI exam refers to the recruitment examination conducted by the Securities and Exchange Board of India (SEBI), which is the regulatory body for the securities market in India.
+SEBI conducts examinations to recruit eligible candidates for various positions within the organization.

 SEBI Exam Eligibility Crietria